 I’ve always been interested in Scotland’s myths and legends.
-It’s hard to imagine today but Scots once believed unwaveringly in the existence of magical beings.
+It’s hard to imagine today, but Scots once believed unwaveringly in the existence of magical beings.

 A little further into our walk we reached a wooded hill known as Doon Hill or the Fairy Hill.
 There’s a lovely circular walk up the hill through woodland.

 The wee dug peered inside tiny windows and waited patiently outside miniature doors, hopeful of an invite inside for tea.
-Knowing that Scottish faerie folk aren’t the sweet natured types found in Enid Blyton stories I was happy we didn’t meet any.
+Knowing that Scottish faerie folk aren’t the sweet natured types found in Enid Blyton stories I was glad we didn’t meet any.

 Cloot is a Scots word for cloth.
-The tying of a cloot is an old tradition.
+The tying of a cloot is another ancient tradition.
 It’s tied for a loved one who is sick or ailing.
 As the cloot rots away in the elements the loved one’s health starts to improve.
 I love that even in 21st century Scotland people still place faith and hope in old traditions and beliefs.
 It was sad to see just how many people were so obviously worried about the health of their loved ones.

-If you ever visit Doon Hill do spare a thought for poor Reverend Kirk and whatever you do don’t go writing a book about the little people or you could suffer a similar fate.
+If you ever visit Doon Hill do spare a thought for poor Reverend Kirk, and whatever you do don’t go writing a book about the little people or you could suffer a similar fate.

-Until next time ……….
+Until next time ………..

 (The keen eyed amongst you may wonder how the wood is looking so green, given that this is a winter tale.
 The original photos have since been replaced by newer ones, taken on an equally rainy summer day)!